Caribbeans look to dominate short distances

 It was a different story for Australia's gold medal favourite Sally Pearson, who went all out in the women's 100m hurdles to record the fastest first-round time at an Olympics.

-"I was nervous about the first race," the world indoors and outdoors champion said.
+"I was nervous about the first race," the world indoor and outdoor champion said.
 "It is the Olympic Games.
 If I don't feel nervous, I'm not ready, so I am glad I had nerves today."

 Kenyan David Rudisha ruled out an attempt on his 800m world record in London after comfortably winning his heat.